raidfb/raidfb/README.md

 # Hi there 👋, i'm Andrew
 ## Computer science student from Russia 🇷🇺
-## I’m looking for help with learning new IT feauters and languages🤔
 <!--
 **raidfb/raidfb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.